haddockd/svn/trunk/MapDev/ReadMe.txt

    - Backface Culling: Determines if backface culling shall be enabled or disabled for this group.

-   - Animated Textures: This will only inject the DList commands for the mesh to animate, but will not work without the value "00 00 17 00" added at the end of the scene info in the Scene Table.
-Refer to: http://wiki.spinout182.com/w/Ocarina_of_Time:_Scene_Table (0x17 is used in Water Temple for the animated water effect)
+   - Animated Textures: This will only inject the DList commands for the mesh to animate, but will not work without the value "00 31 00 00" added at the end of the scene info in the Scene Table.
+Refer to: http://wiki.spinout182.com/w/Ocarina_of_Time:_Scene_Table (0x31 is used in Strongbox Warp for the animated walls)
                         - Airikita -

    - Multitexture Material: Select the secondary material used for multi-texturing.
 Select "(none)"